aangelovv/Cars-Product-Listing-Page/README.md

 6. Product name and description: This is a section that provides a brief description of the selected category and its name.

-7. Load More - This is a button that allows users to load more products into the product grid.
+7. Load More: This is a button that allows users to load more products into the product grid.

-8. Footer - This section contains links to pages like T&C, Privacy Policy, and Contact Us.
+8. Footer: This section contains links to pages like T&C, Privacy Policy, and Contact Us.

 ## Technologies used